 It can be hard for physicians to determine which came first – COPD or heart failure – if both conditions are about at equal severity.
-If one is more advanced than the other, it's obvious that the more severe case caused the disease with the more mild case.
+If one is more advanced than the other, it's evident that the more severe case caused the disease with the more mild case.
 It's also possible for someone to have a heart attack, and the underlying COPD is discovered as a result.
-This is due to the fact that COPD can fly under the radar for a long time without being diagnosed, since many of the symptoms might be subtle or seem deceptively “normal”.
+This is because COPD can fly under the radar for a long time without being diagnosed, since many of the symptoms might be subtle or seem deceptively “normal.”

-You might have heard about all the bad things that smoking can do to you, specifically the effects it can have on your lungs in causing lung diseases.
-Smoking can also affect your heart, either directly causing heart failure or other cardiovascular disease, causing heart failure through COPD, or even both.
+You might have heard about all the bad things that smoking can do to you, precisely the effects it can have on your lungs in causing lung diseases.
+Smoking can also affect your heart, either directly causing heart failure or other cardiovascular diseases, causing heart failure through COPD, or even both.

 Information on this page is for reference and educational purposes only.
 For more information about COPD, talk to your doctor or primary care provider.